YingLiu4203/clojure-notes/language/constructs/vars.md

 Vars can be marked as dynamic (`^:dynamic`) to allow per-thread bindings via the macro binding.
 Bindings created with `binding` is a per-thread binding that cannot be seen by any other thread.

+Clojure compiler emits different code with using a dynamic `Var`:

+- Static vars are dereferenced using `Var.getRawRoot()`.
+It uses root binding.
+- Dynamic vars are defreferenced using `Var.get()`.
+It uses thread-local binding and is slow.

 There are scenarios that one might wish to redefine static Vars within a context and Clojure provides the functions `with-redefs` and `with-redefs-fn` for such purposes.

 Functions defined with `defn` are stored in Vars, allowing for the re-definition of functions in a running program via `def` or `defn` the name again.